joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-02-28-multiverse-carpentry.md

 ### Translating

-We can translate this from the list of observations into a formal list of rules.
+We can translate from the list of observations into a formal rules.
 For an arbitrary number of stairs, we have

 $$ \Omega(a,b,c,\ldots) = \Omega(a-1,b,c,\ldots) + \Omega(a,b-1,c,\ldots) + \Omega(a,b,c-1,\ldots) + \ldots $$